 The second important part of the neuron is the dendrites.
 The dendrite receives the incoming messages sent by other neurons.
 The dendrites are the arms that relay the messages to the neuron’s body.
 The third important component of a neuron are the arms that relay outgoing messages from the cell body to the synapses.
 These arms are called axons.

 When a neuron receives a message from a neighbouring neuron, it sends a small electrical signal from the synapse down to the dendrite and on to the cell body.
 When the cell body receives the appropriate signals from neighbouring neurons, it fires, sending a small electrical current down its axon to its synapse.
 This triggers the release of neurotransmitters.
 These neurotransmitters carry a chemical message across the synaptic cleft to a neighbouring neuron.

 The likelihood that a neuron will fire depends upon the balance of positively and negatively charged particles it contains.
 These electrically charged particles are called ions.
 Neurons containing more positive ions are more likely to fire.
 Neurons containing more negative ions are less likely to fire.

 Because different neurotransmitters send different messages.
-Some neurotransmitters increase whilst others decrease the firing rates of neighboring neurons.
+Some neurotransmitters increase whilst others decrease the firing rates of neighbouring neurons.
 Neurotransmitters that increase or speed up firing rates are known as excitatory neurotransmitters.
 Neurotransmitters that decrease or slow down the firing rates of neighbouring neurons are called inhibitory neurotransmitters.